MoonPoet/xaprb-src/content/blog/2006/five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 By the same token, when you're reading code, you have to follow the program's logic to understand it.
 When most programmers study a `for` loop, I'd bet money they mentally "execute the loop," starting at the beginning and ending at the end, to understand the start, middle and end of the loop.
 Every careful coder I've known does this, at least sometimes, because it's how you understand what the computer is doing.
 Mentally executing loops is incredibly draining.
 It's just as bad as typing loops!

 The reality is probably even worse, because you're doing both at the same time.
 As soon as you type a loop, you're immediately reading it.
 Reading it.
 Reading it.
-As soon as you type -- Reading it.
-As -- Reading it.
-As soon as you -- as soon as you type -- type -- Reading it.
+As soon as you type---Reading it.
+As---Reading it.
+As soon as you---as soon as you type---type---Reading it.

 I'm not making this up.
 Studies show this is how people read any type of written material, on screen or off.
 In fact, one of the most important and difficult techniques to master in speed reading is to stop re-reading things you've just read.
 I'm doing it right now as I write this, backtracking and editing my writing (sometimes I type with my eyes closed so I can escape this trap more easily).